 The Company holds five granted exploration licences, each covering approximately 100 square kilometres, targeting gold-silver epithermal and gold-dominant porphyry systems associated with the Oligo-Miocene igneous belt in the central and southern parts of the country.
-The licences are located on the borders of Macedonia and Bulgaria, in the very south of the country, and include the Donje Tlamino and Surlica-Dukat licences, which comprise the Tlamino

-Project optioned to Fortuna.
-In addition to the granted licences, the Company has made several licence applications covering ground throughout the Oligo-Miocene igneous belt of Serbia, and is expecting licence issuance of these in early 2018.
-The target areas were generated through the strategic alliance with Fortuna.
+The licences are located on the borders of Macedonia and Bulgaria, in the very south of the country, and include the Donje Tlamino and Surlica-Dukat licences, which comprise the Tlamino Project optioned to Fortuna, and the adjacent Ljubata, Crnook and Radovnica licences which comprise the Ljubata Project.
+In addition to the granted licences, the Company has made several licence applications covering ground throughout the Oligo-Miocene igneous belt of Serbia.